Professor Anne Peat BEd, MEd RN, RM, MTD

 3a Clarkehouse Road

 Email : firstname.lastname@example.org

 I joined the University in 1995, I am involved in teaching and assessing undergraduate, post graduate Nursing and Midwifery students across a wide portfolio of programmes.
 I am a Nurse and Midwife by background, my expertise is in leadership and management, Supervision of Midwives and Quality Assurance and Enhancement.
 I am committed to evidence based teaching and the alignment of teaching to research.
-As Dean of School I am responsible for the strategic direction of the School and sustaining appropriate structures for management and facilitation of decision making and communication.
-I am responsible for the governance of the School ensuring standards are met and the students experience meets their needs and enables them to achieve a successful outcome and appropriate employment.

 I have been involved in quality assurance and enhancement for many years in a number of different roles internally and externally.
 In recognition of my experience I am often invited to chair review panels, I am involved in University Learning and Teaching working groups and committees and I am a QAA Institutional Auditor.